Ved at bruge denne side, du accepterer Privatlivspolitik.

 Let’s break down this code snippet:

-flag specifies that we want to send a POST request. - The API endpoint for creating builds is https://dev.azure.com/{organization}/{project}/_apis/build/builds?api-version=7.0, where {organization} is the name of your Azure DevOps organization and {project} is the name of your project.
-The
+• The API endpoint for creating builds is https://dev.azure.com/{organization}/{project}/_apis/build/builds?api-version=7.0, where {organization} is the name of your Azure DevOps organization and {project} is the name of your project.
+The api-version parameter specifies the version of the API we want to use.

-flag specifies that we are sending JSON data in the request body. - The request body is a JSON object that contains the following properties:
+• The request body is a JSON object that contains the following properties:

-placeholders should be replaced with the actual parameter name and value, respectively.
+• parameters: a JSON-formatted string that specifies the build parameters.
+The {parameter_name} og {parameter_value} placeholders should be replaced with the actual parameter name and value, respectively.

-In the example code snippet, we are creating a new build using the build definition with ID 15 and updating its NUMBER_OF_WORKERS
+In the example code snippet, we are creating a new build using the build definition with ID 15 and updating its NUMBER_OF_WORKERS parameter with the value of a variable 2_NUMBER_OF_WORKERS, which can be replaced with an actual value at runtime.
+We are also setting the NUMBER_OF_WORKERS2 parameter to a static value of 5.

 To update a build variable using REST API, you need to send a PATCH request to the API endpoint that updates build variables.
 The following code snippet demonstrates how to update a build variable using cURL: